askagirl/isobar/isobar_core_node/README.md

 Because the target library looks up symbols from Node dynamically, it cannot be build with cargo directly without additional linker flags.
 See `scripts/build.js` for details.

-This project depends on the [`collider`](https://github.com/siberianmh/cillider) crate, (which provides a safe interface to Node's N-API.
-Currently, `collider` is expected to be present as a sibling of the `isobar` repository until I take the time to set it up more correctly.
+This project depends on the [`covalent`](https://github.com/siberianmh/covalent) crate, (which provides a safe interface to Node's N-API.
+Currently, `covalent` is expected to be present as a sibling of the `isobar` repository until I take the time to set it up more correctly.